Gain real world experience

 Murdoch or Guild programs and activities

 - Towards the end of your degree, you can help other students with their studies by becoming a leader through the Peer Assisted Study Sessions (PASS) or Peer Academic Coach (PAC) programs.
 These and other paid positions for students are advertised on the Murdoch University current vacancies page.

-- Consider taking part in an overseas study tour, individual short-term program or work placement as part of the Study Abroad program to boost your career opportunities, make lifelong friends and enjoy the experience of a lifetime.
+- Consider taking part in an overseas study tour, individual short-term study or international internship as part of the Study Abroad program to boost your career opportunities, make lifelong friends and enjoy the experience of a lifetime.

 - The Murdoch Student Emerging Leaders Program (MSEL) develops your leadership, communication and team skills through a group project supporting a not-for-profit community organisation.

 Student competitions are hosted and supported by industry.
-The competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
+Competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
 Competitions can be specific to your field of study or across disciplines, including:

 - Top 100 Future Leaders, a national recruitment process competition hosted by GradConnection and supported by Financial Review.

 Connect with us on Facebook to find out more about upcoming industry competitions.